On $w$-mixtures: Finite convex combinations of prescribed component distributions: Geometry induced by the Kullback-Leibler divergence

 \section{Geometry induced by the Kullback-Leibler divergence}

-In this section, we recall the fact that the space of $w$-mixtures forms a mixture family in information geometry, and as such, we can model the space of $w$-mixtures as a dually flat space equipped with a pair of dual Bregman divergences.
-We provide a full description of this fact mentioned in~\cite{IGHierarchy-2001,DeformedIG-2012,Calin-2014,IG-2016} and perform sanity checks during the construction.
+In this section, we recall the fact that the space of $w$-mixtures forms a mixture family in information geometry, and as such, we can model the space of $w$-mixtures as a dually flat space equipped with a pair of convex potential functions inducing dual Bregman divergences~\cite{EIG-2018,LegendreIG-2010}.
+We provide a full description of this fact mentioned in~\cite{IGHierarchy-2001,DeformedIG-2012,Calin-2014,IG-2016}, and perform sanity checks during the construction.
+See also~\cite{MCIG-2018,MCIG-2019}.